Shanghai pension scandal: Dismissals

 All those sacked will face criminal charges.

 Political context

-Chen was seen as a senior member of the Shanghai clique who worked with former CPC General secretary, President Jiang Zemin and were seen as rivals to then CPC General secretary, President Hu Jintao and then Premier Wen Jiabao.
+Chen was seen as a senior member of the Shanghai clique who worked with former General Secretary of the Chinese Communist Party Jiang Zemin and were seen as rivals to then CCP General secretary Hu Jintao and then Chinese Premier Wen Jiabao.
 The dismissals were seen as strengthening the authority of Hu and Wen within the party and weakening the Jiang loyalists.
+Another significant result of Chen Liangyu's downfall was the rise of Xi Jinping, who was transferred to Shanghai from Zhejiang to take over the position of Party Secretary in March 2007.
+Later in the same year, Xi entered the CCP Politburo Standing Committee and became the successor of Hu Jintao.

 Popular culture

 A thinly veiled reference to this scandal is a major plot element of the Chinese TV drama Dwelling Narrowness.